 Bare Your Midriff: In the '02 version, most of Tina's shirts are tied off at the bottom so that they do this.

 Evil Redhead: In the book, Tina is described as a "small, pretty girl with a billow of red hair".
+However it's a subversion since she's not explicitly evil in the book - as the worst thing she does is participate in the shower incident.
+In the films where she is evil, she is brunette.

 Girl Posse: Part of it, and the most important member barring Chris herself.